mest-11/event-hive-api/models/README.md

-this is the models readme
+this is the models folder